anthearsong/anthearsong.github.io/myths.md

 # Myths

-On this planet, people in different countries have created amazingly diverse cultures related to
+On this planet, people in different countries have created amazingly diverse cultures related to plants.